 People ages 12-34 are the highest risk years for rape and sexual assault.

-In one study, most female victims (80 percent) experienced their first rape before the age of 25 and almost half (42 percent) experienced their first rape before age 18, according to the report.
+In one study, most females (80 percent) experienced their first rape before the age of 25 and almost half (42 percent) experienced their first rape before age 18, according to the report.

 13% of all students experience rape or sexual assault through physical force, violence, or incapacitation (among all graduate and undergraduate students).